 Be sure to talk about hygiene, too.
 Most dispensaries have hand sanitizer at every station and encourage budtenders and customers to use it after touching cash or other germ-intensive items.
-You may also use this as an opportunity to promote cashless and contactless payment methods like Hypur Pay™.
+You may also use this as an opportunity to promote cashless and contactless payment methods like PIN debit card processing and Hypur Pay™.
 In particular, Hypur’s safe checkout option makes it easy for in-store patrons to purchase product without even touching shared surfaces, instead entering their Personal Access Code (PAC) on their own phone.

 Customers can also input a tip for the budtender (if your location allows it) right from the PAC screen of the safe checkout option.
 Even if consumers use the traditional retail payment method with Hypur, they will get a text after the transaction is complete with an option to add a tip for the budtender.
 This way, Hypur users can thank their valued budtenders without worrying about handling cash or visiting an ATM.

 Traditionally, consumers visiting a dispensary might be greeted with handshakes, fist bumps, or high fives as well as opportunities to smell products or browse accessories.
 With minimal physical interaction and reduced touching of shared surfaces, these experiences can no longer continue.
 While social distancing is changing the way we connect, it has also highlighted the need we all have to feel mentally or emotionally close to others, even as we maintain physical distance.